 Lima, Ohio, in Allen county, is 58 miles N of Springfield, Ohio (center to center) and 69 miles SW of Toledo, Ohio.
 It's situated in northwestern Ohio and is part of the Rust Built.
 The Ottawa River runs through Lima.
 It's a prominent regional medical center and home to Procter and Gamble's Tide and Downy facility.

 The Shawnee Indians lived in the region.
 In 1885 oil was discovered, which brought Standard Oil to Lima.
 Benjamin Faurot's Opera House was established in 1882 and was a nationally well known venue.
 It served as a model for New York theaters.
-After WW I was over the city had a prominent Ku Klux Klan organization.
-During the 1920's industries were thriving and the city was well known for the locomotives it produced.
-Ohio Power Shovel Company and the Lima Locomotive Works Inc., were important factors for the economy.
+During the 1920s. industries were thriving and the city was well known for the locomotives it produced.
+Ohio Power Shovel Company and the Lima Locomotive Works Inc. were important factors for the economy.

 - There are a large number of sites included in the National Register of Historic Places.

 - Union Block is part of the National Register of Historic Places.